National Poetry Month – Apr. 1, 2027

 National Poetry Month FAQs

-What are the goals of National Poetry Month?
+What is the official slogan for National Poetry Month?

 How to celebrate National Poetry Month